The main entry point to Kings Canyon is at Roads End, west of Fresno.

 - There are four campgrounds between Cedar Grove and Roads End: Sentinel, Sheep Creek, Moraine, Canyon View (each a hefty $18 in 2008)

 - There is a road where free camping is popular (legal as long as you can park the car safely).
 If you are coming from Sequoia Park, turn right after the Montecito lodge.
-This is a short distance before the junction with 180 in Cedar Grove.
+This is a short distance before the junction with 180.

 - You can try and sleep in your car or near your car at Roads End, but rangers are inflexible and have an unlimited amount of time, so most likely they will find you and send you away (Note that it is environmentally much better to sleep in one's car than in a campground, but rangers are not paid to care for the environment, they are paid to maximize revenues)

-- Just before Cedar Grove (before the bridge) it's national forest, therefore you can camp anywhere it is safe to park.
+- Just before Cedar Grove (before the bridge) your are inside a national forest, and therefore you can camp anywhere it is safe to park.
 There are a few turnouts on 180 just before Cedar Grove where you can park and camp.

 Food before Roads End